 Healthy & Safe Schools

-The Pleasant Hill School District is committed to keeping our schools healthy and safe.
+The Pleasant Hill School District is committed to keeping our schools healthy and safe from environmental hazards.

 This page is where you will find an approximate testing schedule as well as a link to the Radon test results when they are completed.
 Pleasant Hill School District intends to have the testing completed on or before January 1, 2021, per ORS 332.166-167.
 The test results will then be sent to OHA and posted here on the District website.